NEDA-LABS/stablenode/README.md

 ## Overview

-This document provides a comprehensive technical overview of the order lifecycle in the NEDA "Stablenode" aggregator system adapted from PAYCREST PROTOCOL, from initial order creation through final settlement or refund.
+This document provides a comprehensive technical overview of the order lifecycle in the NEDA "Stablenode" aggregator from initial order creation through final settlement or refund.
 The system implements a sophisticated EVM payment processing pipeline with ERC-4337 Account Abstraction integration and support for multiple blockchain service providers (Alchemy recommended, Thirdweb Engine legacy) for wallet management.

 ## Order Lifecycle Diagram